swag4swag/i3lock-colors/README.md

 # i3lock-colors
-i3lock fork which lets you customize the colorscheme more
+This is an i3lock fork which allows you to customize the colorscheme more.

-wip will probably finish tomorrow
+New options are as follows:

+-R [color]    Sets the shade of red to be used.
+-G [color]    Sets the shade of green to be used.
+-B [color]    Sets the shade of blue to be used.
+-O [color]    Sets the color of the outlines.
+-D [color]    Sets the default color of the circle.

+smh tbh fam